There are many powerful catalysts in the market: 2U Inc. (TWOU) can be one of them - The Dwinnex

-2U Inc. (NASDAQ: TWOU) closed the day trading at $9.23 down -1.70% from the previous closing price of $9.39.
-In other words, the price has decreased by -$0.16 from its previous closing price.
-On the day, 704873 shares were traded.
-TWOU stock price reached its highest trading level at $9.60 during the session, while it also had its lowest trading level at $9.10.
+2U Inc. (NASDAQ: TWOU) closed the day trading at $8.79 up 3.17% from the previous closing price of $8.52.
+In other words, the price has increased by $+0.27 from its previous closing price.
+On the day, 909883 shares were traded.
+TWOU stock price reached its highest trading level at $9.20 during the session, while it also had its lowest trading level at $8.59.

 Will You Miss Out On This Growth Stock Boom?